simon-staal/EE_Module_Feedback/EIE_3rd_Year_Modules.md

 modules to take, as others have mentioned.

 This is a good module, however incredibly badly named.
-It has more to do with declarative programming, logic & search/optimisation algorithms than “artificial intelligence” as such – I would recommend it as the content was engaging, course materials were good & the U/GTAs were helpful, but make sure you look at the materials before you choose it if you can.
+It has more to do with declarative programming, logic & search/optimisation algorithms than "artificial intelligence" as such – I would recommend it as the content was engaging, course materials were good & the U/GTAs were helpful, but make sure you look at the materials before you choose it if you can.